Battlefront:WWII

 Early War U.S. Artillery-Tunisia

 As Mr. Doubler's quote at the beginning of the page suggests, the training of all U.S. troops to call artillery was a result of the experiences of the U.S. Army in Tunisia, where it found that it needed to update its inter-war doctrine.
 In Tunisia in 1942 and early 1943, the doctrine was much more dependent on the Forward Observer teams, with few others trained to call fire.
 While scrounging around a used bookstore, I was fortunate enough to discover a book from 1944 entitled "Forward Observer", which was the personal memoir of an FO who participated in the Tunisian battles, including Kasserine Pass and the final assault on Tunis in 1943.
 He describes in detail the artillery practices used to support the infantry (essentially FS-01 as described above), but also indicates that it was unusual for anybody except the trained FO teams to call artillery, although the artillery commanders could walk through front-line troops through the procedures in an emergency (the book describes an instance of this).
 To simulate this, for Tunisian battles, modify the U.S. call-for-fire tables to reduce the chance of troops contacting Direct and General support artillery.
-U.S. Call For Fire Tunisia The book also describes how FO teams were used agressively, often being positioned in front of the U.S. lines.
+The book also describes how FO teams were used aggressively, often being positioned in front of the U.S. lines.
 In one case, his FO team infiltrated and called in fire on the Germans from behind the GERMAN front line.
 Although this resulted in their capture, they were able to operate long enough to completely disrupt the German position.

 Next Tutorial (French Artillery Doctrine)